fwinkelbauer/BuildPipeline.Cake/README.md

 A list of all tools which are used by Cake.Mug can be found [here](Cake.Mug.Tools/Content/tools.cake).
 You can skip the load operation for the Cake.Mug.Tools package if all specified tools are reachable through the `PATH` environment variable.
 This can for example be achieved by installing all tools through [Chocolatey](http://chocolatey.org/).

-**Note:** You have to install the VSMetrics power tool (e.g. for [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48213) in order to use the VSMetrics task (which is included in the Analyze task, see below).
+**Note:** You have to install the VSMetrics power tool (e.g. for [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48213)) in order to use the VSMetrics task.
+This task is included in the Analyze task, see below.

 ## Conventions / Configuration